pycage/shellfish/doc/tutorial/layout-size.md

 The properties `width` and `height` control the width and height requested by the element.

-The values represent CSS pixels as defined by the HTML standard.
+**Attention:** The values represent CSS pixels as defined by the HTML standard.
 The actual size of a CSS pixel depends on the display scale and may be affected by the user.

 ```